-Today, the Banque centrale du Luxembourg hosted the inaugural meeting of the FSB Regional Consultative Group for Europe in Luxembourg.
-Members discussed the FSB's workplan and policy priorities, major financial regulatory reforms and their impacts, and vulnerabilities and regional financial stability issues.
-Discussions on regulatory reforms and their impacts centred around the framework for dealing with systemically important banks, Basel III capital and liquidity standards, effective resolution regimes, shadow banking and cooperation between authorities in home and host countries.
-Under the vulnerabilities heading and regional financial stability issues, members discussed the impact of the sovereign debt crisis, in particular, linkages between sovereign debt and financial sector balance sheets and uncertainty in bank funding.
-The implementation of macroprudential frameworks and policy tools was a second area of discussion under this heading.
+Today, the Central Bank of the United Arab Emirates hosted the inaugural meeting of the FSB Regional Consultative Group for the Middle East and North Africa in Abu Dhabi.
+Members discussed the FSB's work plan and policy priorities, major financial regulatory reforms and their impacts, and vulnerabilities and regional financial stability issues.
+Discussions on regulatory reforms and their impacts centred around the Basel III capital and liquidity standards, and the host-country perspective on the supervision of Globally Systemically Important Financial Institutions (G-SIFIs).
+Under the vulnerabilities and regional financial stability issues, members discussed the impact of the sovereign debt crisis, in particular, linkages between sovereign debt and financial sector balance sheets and uncertainty in bank funding.
+The development of domestic capital markets was the second area of discussion under this heading.